Will sky gardens take over US buildings? - Nokristart - Learn Everyday

 HGOR's project manager

 According to Baker, there is an increasing desire to grow one's own food or at least to be aware of its source.
-Therefore, it would not be surprising to see building occupants willing to tend to a larger garden in the future in exchange for its advantages.
-That might ultimately encourage support for sky gardens.
+Therefore, it would not be surprising to see building occupants willing to tend to a more extensive garden in the future in exchange for its advantages.
+That would encourage support for sky gardens.

-Depending on what the project aims to accomplish, there may or may not be a move toward adding vegetation to the facades of North American buildings.
+Depending on the project's goals, there may or may not be a move toward adding vegetation to the facades of North American buildings.

 "The opportunity is about creating the experience," said Mutter.
 There is no distinction between being in the air and being on the ground.